Getting started with REST API Web Services in Rust using Axum, PostgreSQL, Redis, and JWT

 GitHub: https://github.com/sheroz/axum-rest-api-sample

 Rust is gaining increasing popularity each year.
 Today, Rust is a powerful and proven technology that offers elegant solutions for developing efficient and secure software without the overhead of a garbage collector.
-I believe the upcoming 2024 edition will further accelerate Rust's adoption and reinforce its position among other technologies.
+The recently released Rust 2024 edition will, I believe, further accelerate Rust's adoption and reinforce its position among other technologies.

 Rust is a great tool in the right context.
 One area where using Rust can be beneficial is in developing mission-critical web backend components or systems that require high levels of efficiency and safety, where consistent performance and resource consumption, as well as robust security, are essential.